 Accommodations are charming guesthouses just a few minutes’ walk from the studio.
 We encourage participants to explore the Findhorn Foundation, which has a wide array of architectural styles, an excellent cafe, a shop, and a concert hall.
 In the evenings, one can easily take a lovely 20 minute walk into the Village of Findhorn for a stop at one of the fabulous pubs, and relax watching the long slow sunset over the Moray Firth.
 We will be in Scotland for the summer solstice, when the days are long and luxuriously drawn out.
 The 10pm sunset’s afterglow keeps it light enough to walk home until the wee hours.

 Travel-wise, there will be two pick-up points: Inverness Train Station and Inverness Airport.
 Everyone will arrange their own transportation to whichever location suits them best and we will provide a window of pick-up times.
 Participants should plan to arrive on June 18th and depart on the 28th.
 The class itself will run June 19th through the 27th, which is nine full days of studio time.
-It may be possible to book extra nights in Findhorn’s accommodations, but this will be at participants’ own cost and, if anyone is interested, we ask that you let us know as soon as possible so that we can secure the reservations.
+It may be possible to book extra nights in Findhorn’s accommodations, but this will be at participants’ own cost.

 Join WSW’s founding Artistic Director Tatana Kellner, for nine days of intensive and inspiring experience in the studio.
 Taking a cue from our location, we’ll examine how self-imposed boundaries in different contexts shape us as individuals and how that defines, inspires, and limits our work.
 We’ll consciously try to break these constraints as we create new work in response to our immediate environment.
 Our inspiration will be both the natural and the social world.
 Through a series of guided exercises, we’ll examine the paths we take as artists navigating the contemporary world and chart new ways of looking and working.
 Sample exercises might include exploring roads traveled, journeys taken, places lived, and the interactions we participate in, as we interact with different communities.